Bacillus

 Staphylococcus produces two types of diseases.

-1. Infections – In it.
+1. Infections – In It.

 staphylococcus Infections in it